Trees

 First, we must consider whether your complaint is one we can investigate.
 If it is, we must then consider whether we should do so or whether there is an alternative which would be more appropriate.

 We look at whether fault by the council has caused you significant injustice.
-This might be, for example, a significant loss of your outlook or privacy or significant harm for the wider public.
+This might be, for example, a significant harm to the wider public visual amenity.

 We check whether the council has met its legal duties and followed its procedures.
 We may consider the evidence of technical assessments and what advice has been given.
 We may also look at reports and case files to see how the council made and recorded its decision.